locoframework/loco-js-model/README.md

 # 🔬 Tech stack of Loco-JS-Model

 The Origins explain why the major part of **Loco-JS-Model** is still written in CoffeeScript.
 It is just an extraction from Loco-JS for everyone who don't need all the features that Loco-JS provides.
-BTW: Loco-JS has now more JavaScript than CoffeeScript inside.
 It shouldn't worry you though unless you want to contribute.

 What's more important is that all Loco-JS-Model's modules are transpiled and bundled using modern tools such as **Babel** and **Webpack** accordingly.
 Loco-JS-Model works well as a part of modern JavaScript ecosystem alongside libraries such as React and Redux.
 In the future, while adding features, all modules will be rewritten to Javascript.